wallstersson/ukth-appinn-containerapps-orderapi/challenge1.md

 ## Activities
 - Create a fork of this repository
 - Clone the repository in a development environment
-- Install the `hey` load testing tool
+- Install the _hey_ load testing tool
 - Install Azure CLI extension for Container Apps
 - Log in to Azure
-- Create a resource group with the naming convention "[six letters]-rg" in an Azure region of choice
+- Create a resource group with the naming convention "[seven letters]-rg" in an Azure region of choice

 ## Definition of done
 - Repository forked to your GitHub account
 - Repository cloned
-- `hey` tool installed and verified
+- _hey_ tool installed and verified
 - A resource group created

 ## Helpful links